cpuimage/skin_smoothing/README.md

 ## The algorithm steps are as follows
 1.  detect skin color, adapt radius according to skin color ratio

-2.  perform edge detection to obtain a edge map

-3.  based on edge map and smoothing level for apply skin denoise
+2.  perform edge detection to obtain a edge map && smoothing level for apply skin denoise

-4.  re-detect skin color based on the denoise results, filtered non-skin areas
+3.  re-detect skin color based on the denoise results, filtered non-skin areas

 ## Donating
 If you found this project useful, consider buying me a coffee